Virginia Owner-Builder Permit Guide

 - Choose location wisely - Northern VA expensive, rural areas affordable

-- Plan for radon - High-risk areas require mitigation
+- Plan for radon - High-risk areas require passive mitigation

 - Coastal considerations - Wind and flood add costs in Tidewater